CLI Commands

 kick new . # Scaffold in current directory

-kick new my-app --pm pnpm # Skip PM prompt
+kick new my-app --pm pnpm # Skip PM prompt only

-# Fully non-interactive — no TTY required
+# Single-flag fully non-interactive — no TTY required

 - Git init — initialize a git repository with an initial commit